dart-archive/polymer-core-and-paper-examples/README.md

 To run a demo:

-1. From the top directory, use the `pub serve` command, specifying the `example` directory:
+1. From the top directory, use the `pub serve` command.

-        pub serve

 2. In a browser, visit <code>http://localhost:8080/<em>element_name</em>.html).